NielsMasdorp/lunsbot/README.md

 `python slack-lunsbot.py -h`

 ### Finally
-Add lunsbot to one of your channels in slack and activate by typing `@lunsbot zoek luns`
+Add lunsbot to one of your channels in slack and activate by typing `@lunsbot search`

 License
 ====